Aaliyah Edwards

 Aaliyah Edwards Bio

-Aaliyah Mckenzie Edwards is a Canadian professional basketball player for the Connecticut Sun of the Women’s National Basketball Association (WNBA) and for the Lunar Owls of Unrivaled.
-She played college basketball at the University of Connecticut (UConn) before being selected sixth overall by the Washington Mystics in the 2024 WNBA draft.
-Edwards has also played for the Canadian national team since 2018, showcasing her skills on an international stage.
+Aaliyah Mckenzie Edwards, born on July 9, 2002, is a Canadian professional basketball player for the Connecticut Sun of the Women’s National Basketball Association (WNBA) and for the Lunar Owls of Unrivaled.
+A versatile forward standing 6 ft 3 in (1.91 m), she played college basketball at the University of Connecticut (UConn) before being selected sixth overall by the Washington Mystics in the 2024 WNBA draft.
+Edwards has represented the Canadian national team since 2018, including appearances at the Tokyo and Paris Olympic Games.

 Early Life and Background